Stephanie J Forkel

 2010 - 2011

-The Graduate Certificate in Academic Practice in Higher Education is the first qualification in academic practice for academic staff.
+The Graduate Certificate in Academic Practice in Higher Education is the first qualification in teaching practice for academic staff.
 It is increasingly recognised that individuals responsible for the student learning experience in universities in the UK should have access to a teaching qualification and/or Fellowship of the Higher Education Academy (HEA).
 The GCAP provides a route to both a qualification in higher education academic practice and recognition as a Fellow of AdvanceHE.

 King's College London, UK